7terminals/puppet-nginx/README.markdown

 -------------------

 The Nginx module allows Puppet to install, configure and maintain the Nginx server.
-This module allows the flexibilty of simply adding file resources to populate the /etc/nginx/conf.d/ directory and make nginx behave accordingly.
-This module stays out of the way.
-It does not touch the conf.d directory which allows you the freedom to configure nginx with file resources by putting a valid nginx configuration file.
+This module is designed such that you have to populate the nginx configuration directory(/etc/nginx/conf.d) with custom file resource definitions.
+They must be valid nginx configuration files.
+By default, this directory is empty.

 Setup